gmlc-dispatches/dispatches/docs/getting_started/install.rst

 --------------------------------

 Some of DISPATCHES's features require dependencies that are not installed by default.
-These *optional dependencies* can be installed by specifying one or more *extras* between square brackets after the ``dispatches`` package distribution name.
+These *optional dependencies* can be installed by specifying one or more *extras* between square brackets after the ``dispatches`` package distribution name, separated by commas.
 For example, to install all optional dependencies defined under the ``surrogates`` extra, run:

     .. code-block:: shell